Verxina

-Verxina (born on March 5, 2009) is a Japanese retired race horse sired by Deep Impact, and out of Halwa Sweet.
+Verxina (ヴィルシーナ, Virushīna) is a Japanese retired race horse sired by Deep Impact, and out of Halwa Sweet.
 She is owned by a former professional baseball player, Kazuhiro Sasaki.

 Early life

-Verxina, a black mare, was foaled on March 5, 2009, by Deep Impact out of Halwa Sweet.
+Verxina, a black mare with a diamond-shaped star and strip, was foaled on March 5, 2009, by Deep Impact out of Halwa Sweet.
 She was bred by Northern Farm in Abira, Hokkaido, Japan.
-Verxina's dam, Halwa Sweet, who was famous for being born without a tail, went on to birth two other successful racehorses, Cheval Grand and Vivlos, both of which are also owned by Sasaki.
+Verxina's dam, Halwa Sweet, who was famous for being born without a tail, went on to give birth to two other successful racehorses, Cheval Grand and Vivlos, both of which are also owned by Sasaki.
 Her sire, Deep Impact, was a champion racehorse known for winning the Japanese Triple Crown and earning a title in the Japanese Racing Association Hall of Fame.

 Racing career

-She began her racing career as a 2-year-old, but debuted as a 3-year-old at the Daily Hai Queen Cup.
+She began her racing career as a 2-year-old, but debuted as a 3-year-old at the Queen Cup.
 Her major wins were at the Queen Cup, and twice at the Victoria Mile.
 During her time as a racer, Verxina represented the stables she resided in, Yasuo Tomomichi, twice.

 Verxina was ridden by Hiroyuki Uchida for most of her races.

-3 year old
+2012: three-year-old season

-At age 3, Verxina won the Daily Hai Queen Cup in Japan.
+At age 3, Verxina won the Queen Cup in Japan.
 She placed second at the Yushun Himba, Oka Sho and the Shuka Sho, all to her paternal half-sister Gentildonna.
 She also came in second in the Queen Elizabeth II Commemorative Cup, and Kansai Telecasting Corporation Sho Rose Stakes.

-4-5 years old

-Verxina won the Victoria Mile twice, once as a 4-year-old and again a year later.
-She was favored both times.
-Both the Tokyo Shimbun Hai and the Hanshin Himba Stakes had a major defeat with 11 landings, and although Victoria Mile was welcomed as the 11th most popular despite becoming champion the previous year.
-After the Victoria Mile, she went to Takarazuka Kinen.

-Her rating was 8th most popular.
-However, in the race that Yuichi Fukunaga switched to, she ran away in the same way as before, dropping to a super slow pace of 1000 meters passing 62 seconds.
-Although replaced by the Gold Ship and Karen Milotick at the last line, Verxina showed a good fight, entering 3rd.
+2013: four-year old season

+At age 4, Verxina started off by placing 6th at the Sankei Osaka Hai, losing out to Orfevre.
+She then won the Victoria Mile while being the favourite to win the race.

+Following her win at the Victoria Mile, she raced in the Yasuda Kinen, Kyoto Daishoten, Queen Elizabeth 2 Cup and the Japan Cup.

+She was the favourite at the Queen Elizabeth II Cup, but was unable to convert that into a win, finishing 10th.